nachorequeno/multidimensional_search-/README.md

 ## Installation

 This library requires Python 2.7.9 or Python 3.4+.
+If you have the python tool 'pip' installed, just download the Wheel artifact (*.whl file) from the Download->Artifact section in Gitlab and run:

+$ pip install *.whl --user

+If you prefer to compile and install the source code by yourself, then execute the following steps.
-The dependencies are listed in requirements.txt.
+The dependencies of the tool are listed in requirements.txt.
-If you have the python tool 'pip' installed, then you can run the following command for installing the depencencies:
+You can run the following command for installing them:

 $ pip install -r requirements.txt